 Next: Dirt.
 We needed dirt.
 I ordered 6 cubic yards of a 50/50 topsoil/compost blend, which was delivered to my backyard, and which I shoveled into each of the four beds.
 Shoveling 6 yards of dirt makes you freaking ripped, by the way.
 Also sore.
 I think I barely moved for a week after that.

 Of course, after all this work, it was the end of October and therefore too late to plant anything for the fall season… I think.
 (In hindsight, this winter was so mild I probably could have at least planted some mixed lettuces and they would have been fine but, hey, you live and you learn.)
 So I basically let my beds sit untouched for about 4 months until this past week, when I dug them up.
 Theoretically I could look at those 4 months of doing nothing as a waste of time, but I opt to think of it as time to let the nutrients of the compost and topsoil work.
 (Read: I am rationalizing my laziness.
 So what.)

 So I dug up my raised beds.
 Added compost and composted cow manure and mushroom compost and something called “greensand,” per the local nursery’s recommendation.
 I moved around lots and lots of dirt.
+I’ve been asked how to become a real estate agent.
 I listened to music on my headphones while I moved dirt.
 I got blisters on my thumbs from where I moved dirt.
 I ordered gardening gloves so I could move dirt more effectively.